aschams/Marsican/README.md

 Model.ipynb	includes all code used to train the model.
 The final model used is the last model in this notebook.
 The model is taken from [A. Ferrari, et al., Bacterial colony counting with Convolutional Neural Networks in Digital Microbiology Imaging, Pattern Recognition (2016),](https://www.semanticscholar.org/paper/Bacterial-colony-counting-with-Convolutional-Neural-Ferrari-Lombardi/646cc8ef9bc7b41fb6297c45a092b5628d5da5d0) The only adjustment made was using batch normalization instead of Local Response Normalization because LRN is not natively supported in Keras.

-connecting_to_aws.ipynb contains the code used to connect to aws and upload the full-plate images to AWS.
-These images ended up not being used.
+connecting_to_aws.ipynb contains the code used to connect to aws and upload the full plate images to AWS.
+These images ended up not being used on AWS.

 ### sample_data